systematic-magic/AgingPubMed/research_papers_pdf.rst

 5.4.
 Check that corresponding author (or list of authors) ends with a semicolon (;).

 5.4.
-Check that word "email:" follows the corresponding author (author list).
+Check that the word "email:" follows the corresponding author (author list).

 5.5.
-Check that "email:" word starts with a small letter, is in black and bold font and ends with a colon (:).
+Check that the word “email:" is lowercase, is in black and bold font and ends with a colon (:).

 5.6.
-Check that corresponding author email address (or email addresses if there are a few of corresponding authors) are listed after "email:" word.
+Check that corresponding author email address (or email addresses if there are a few of corresponding authors) are listed after "email:.
 If there are a few emails, then check that those are divided by comma (,).

 5.7.
 Check that there is no punctuation mark at the end of the last email